a1xd/rawaccel/doc/Guide.md

 ### Horizontal and Vertical
 Due to the mechanics of holding a mouse on a desk, users generally move their mouses horizontally (left and right) differently than they move them vertically (forward and back), with more freedom for the wrist and\or arm to move the mouse horizontally than vertically.
 A user may then desire for various aspects of their output to change based on the direction of their input.
 For settings which allow this we have co-opted the term "anisotropy", which is "the property of a material which allows it to change or assume different properties in different directions."

-In the above "example" section, the $x$ and $y$ inputs are not treated separately; rather they are "combined" by using the magnitude if the input vector: $\sqrt{30^2 + 40^2} = 50$ counts/ms. This is called "Whole" application because the whole speed of the input is used and the result is applied to the whole vector.
+In the above "[Example](#example)" section, the $x$ and $y$ inputs are not treated separately; rather they are "combined" by using the magnitude if the input vector: $\sqrt{30^2 + 40^2} = 50$ counts/ms. This is called "Whole" application because the whole speed of the input is used and the result is applied to the whole vector.
 Application styles include:

 #### ***Whole***
 In this case, the magnitude of the input vector is input to sensitivity calculation, and applied to whole vector, as in example above.